Investigamer/Proxyshop/README.md

 <summary>How do I change the set symbol to something else?</summary>

 Head over to https://keyrune.andrewgioia.com/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
-Copy the text of the symbol you want on the cheatsheet, then replace the expansion symbor character in the `config.ini` under Expansion.Symbol.
+Copy the text of the symbol you want on the cheatsheet, then replace the expansion symbol character in the `config.ini` under Expansion.Symbol.

 </details>
 <details>
 <summary>How do I completely hide the set symbol?</summary>

-Open `config.ini` and set `Auto.Set.Symbol = False`, then replace the value of `Default.Symbol` with a blank space.
+In Proxyshop click Global Setting, turn off Auto Set Symbol, then for any template you want to disable expansion symbol for open it in Photoshop, change the opacity of the Expansion Symbol layer (in the Text and Icons group) to 0.

 </details>
 <details>
 <summary>How do I hide any photoshop layer?</summary>

-In the photoshop template of your choice, change the opacity to 0 on the layer you wish to hide.
+In the Photoshop template of your choice, change the opacity to 0 on the layer you wish to hide.
 You can use this method to hide anything, including set symbol and collector's info layers.

 </details>
 <details>
 <summary>Where is a good place to get high quality MTG art?</summary>